carvel-dev/carvel/site/content/blog/parameterizing-project-config-with-ytt.md

 ---
 title: "Parameterizing Project Configuration with ytt"
 slug: parameterizing-project-config-with-ytt
-date: 2022-04-05
+date: 2022-04-13
 author: Garrett Cheadle
 excerpt: "Want to start using ytt to manage your project's yaml files?
-Check out how to convert the configuration for an example Application."
+Check out how to convert the configuration for an example application."
 image: /img/ytt.svg
 tags: ['Garrett Cheadle', 'ytt', 'data values', 'introduction', 'getting started']
 ---